 Implement security measures like encryption, tokenization, strong authentication and robust firewall configurations.
 Choose secure payment gateways that adhere to PCI DSS.

 Continuously monitor payment systems, networks, and applications for threats and vulnerabilities.
 Conduct vulnerability scans, penetration tests, and audits to assess effectiveness and adapt to evolving threats.
-Keep evaluating the effectiveness of your security strategies to the changing needs of your business and industry regulations.
+Keep evaluating the effectiveness of your security strategies to meet the changing needs of your business and industry regulations.

 Craft a well-defined incident response plan, delineating roles, communication protocols and procedures for containing and mitigating security breaches.
 Adapt and protect your customers’ data.

 Continuously educate your staff on payment security practices to reduce human errors that could compromise security.
+Regular training helps your team recognise and respond to emerging threats.

-Encrypt data
+Encrypt Data

 Implement robust encryption for data at rest and in transit to safeguard sensitive information from unauthorised access.